 EU NCER sits alongside the Transmission System Operation Guideline (SOGL) which sets out harmonised rules on system operation and identifies different critical system states (Normal State, Alert State, Emergency State, Blackout State and Restoration State).

 This System Restoration Plan consists of the technical and organisational measures necessary for the restoration of the electricity system in Great Britain from a Partial or Total Shutdown to normal steady state conditions, taking into account the capabilities of the GB parties listed in Table 1 of Appendix A of this document and the operational constraints of the Total System.
-In addition, NGESO is bound by the requirements of the Electricity System Restoration Standard.
-This is part of NGESO’s Transmission Licence and requires that 60% of peak National Demand is to be restored across all System Restoration Regions within 24 hours and 100% peak National Demand is to be restored across System Restoration Regions in 5 days. .
+In addition, NESO is bound by the requirements of the Electricity System Restoration Standard.
+This is part of NESO’s Electricity System Operator Licence and requires that 60% of peak National Demand is to be restored across all System Restoration Regions within 24 hours and 100% peak National Demand is to be restored across System Restoration Regions in 5 days.

 The main objectives of this System Restoration Plan are: